 1) 8 weeks before you move

 - Begin to clear out the house (don’t forget the garage) and decide on what you’re taking with you; furniture, clothes, appliances and personal possessions.
-It can be difficult to make these decisions, there are people who specialise in this space – downsizers.
-If you need help with downsizing, we have some handy tips here – click here to read more.
+It can be difficult to make these decisions, however there are people who specialise in this space – downsizers.
+If you need help with downsizing, we have some handy tips for you – click here to read more.

 - Use your new floor plan as your guide on what will and won’t fit in your new home.
 Hot tip, create a space on a piece of paper and cut out your items to scale and see how you’d place them within the space.

 - Arrange quotes with removal companies and determine the best date for them to assist you with your move.
 Please see our recommendations below.